mcaskill/js-html-build-attributes/docs/api.error.md

     return value;
   }

-  throw new TypeMismatchError('value is not a number');
+  throw new TypeMismatchException('value is not a number');
 }
 ```